Pfern/ADER17/material/ADER17_practical.md

 ## LO 7.1 - The process of generating gene counts from genome aligments

-To perform differential expression analysis we now need to count, for each sample, how many times a different transcript/gene is read.
+To perform differential expression analysis we need to count, for each sample, how many times a different transcript/gene is read.
+If we align directly against the transcriptome, we just need to count the number of alignments per gene/transcript.
+However, if there are many alternative transcripts, aligning will become difficult.
+One solution may be to use just one representative transcript, or the union of all transcripts to represent the gene, although this also has issues.

+What is most often done is to align against the genome, and compare the alignments (SAM/BAM) against the gene annotation (as GTF or BED).
+We could consider that a read counts to a gene if it overlaps with any part of the gene.
+In large mammalian genomes, genes can have large introns, and it is not rare that genes overlap with each other.
+The presence of DNA contaminant and immature RNA may influence counts.

+Thus, it is usually preferable that a read will count for a gene only if it overlaps to at least some part corresponding to a valid mRNA transcribed from that gene.
+Nonetheless, there are stil

+Note that we also need to

 .
 Reads that equally map to multiple genome regions have a low mapping quality.
 But the way this is handled depends on the aligner.
 Bwa randomly attributes a read to one of the sites; Hisat obtains all sites (up to a certain given number of k sites).

 To be as safe as possible, we would remove duplicates to avoid pcr artifacts.
 Nonetheless, given that duplicates can be frequent in RNA-Seq, usually we do not remove them.
+Assuming that pcr artifacts occurr randomly, then the same artifact should not occurr in different biological replicates.
+In any case, for genes that are very important to use, we should always also visually check the alignments using software such as IGV.

 If we have strand information,

-If we

-The presence of DNA contaminant and immature RNA may influence counts.

-In the large mammalian genomes, it is common for gene models to overlap.

 Notice that counting is not the same as .

-Question: what parameters we need to consider when counting?
+Finally,

 [mapping quality: namely, do we include or not the multiple alignments; stranded or not!]